mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 Where `some_temp_dir` is a temporary directory you want to use to test the output of your yaml files generation.

+## Create Release Notes on Github
+Copy the Release Notes from the DOCSP [into Github](https://github.com/mongodb/mongodb-enterprise-kubernetes/releases/new)

 ## Release in Github

 Publish release in our public Github repository [https://github.com/mongodb/mongodb-enterprise-kubernetes/releases](https://github.com/mongodb/mongodb-enterprise-kubernetes/releases)

+## Create the next release ticket

+    make_jira_tickets kube_release 0.9

 ## Release in Jira

-Ask your manager (Crystal/James) to "release" the version in Jira and create next ones
+Ask someone with permission (Crystal/James/David/Rahul ) to "release" the version in Jira and create next ones